Best Of17 min read

 • Genuine environmental commitment (3x carbon offset, not greenwashing)

-• Solid technical stack for the price
+• Solid technical stack for the money

 • Nightly backups included